 Attitudes Towards Autumn Homemade Products

 In this article, Questia Group focuses on Romanian autumn traditions and habits, namely on homemade products.
-Our research was conducted through an online survey on our platform www.questia.ro covering 689 respondents.
+Our research was conducted through an online survey on our platform www.questia.ro covering 689 respondents, with a plus or minus 4% margin of error.
 The survey was active between 19 and 21 September 2017.
 Our key findings are presented below.